Complete Guide What to visit Berlengas

 Caves Tours

-There are several caves you can visit in Berlengas and most of them are hardly accessible by yourself.
-The best option is to book a cave tour with the companies that provide the boat service between Peniche and Berlengas, since many times they have special bundles that already include cave tours.
+The best option is to book a cave tour with one of the companies that provides the boat service between Peniche and Berlengas, since many of them offer bundles that already include cave tours.

 Sea Activities